-If there is an event after the show, like a reception or a meet-and-greet with the artist, it will be in the theatre, and there will usually be an announcement to tell you about it.
+If there is an event after the show, like a reception or a discussion with the artist, it will be in the theatre, and there will usually be an announcement to tell you about it.

 Artists sometimes have merchandise for sale on the stage or in the lobby.